marcteys/myo-keys-dot-net/README.md

 ###Know issues
 * Some keys may not work (I didn't manually add them)
+* Bug ?
+The validation gesture cannot be set back to None

 ###To do
 * Find a new method to deteck multiple keys shortcuts, case, etc...